 To bring people together and engage the local community with exciting, year-round programming

-Whoop & Hollar Folk Festival is a non-profit organization and annual festival in Portage la Prairie, Manitoba that creates and celebrates community through music, art, and nature.
+Whoop & Hollar Folk Festival is an award-winning, non-profit organization and annual festival in Portage la Prairie, Manitoba that creates and celebrates community through music, art, and nature.

 By means of its year-round programming, Whoop & Hollar is focused on promoting, supporting, and expanding the unique identity of its local arts and culture scene.
 The grassroots organization is 100% volunteer-driven.